web-platform-tests/rfcs/rfcs/interop_2023.md

 During the proposals period (September 15 to October 15), proposals are submitted as issues in the [Interop 2023 repo](https://github.com/web-platform-tests/interop-2023).
 A proposal should be as specific as reasonably possible, but multiple proposals may be grouped later in the selection process.

+There are two kinds of proposals: focus areas where progress is measured using test results, and investigation efforts where progress is measuring against a task list.
+For both kinds of proposals, finishing them should meaningfully advance the state of interoperability for the web platform.

+#### Focus areas

+These proposals are for existing web platform features with good a spec and test suite which can be used to improve interoperability.
+Progress is measured by test results on wpt.fyi.

-The following information should be provided:
+The following information should be provided in a proposal:

+- Is this area a problem for web developers?
+For example, survey data and browser bug counts can help.
-- Standard/specification for this feature
+- Is this area a problem for users?
-- Current test results on wpt.fyi
 - How widely used is this feature?
 For example, [use counters](https://www.chromestatus.com/metrics/feature/popularity), [HTTP Archive](https://httparchive.org/) and [State of CSS](https://2021.stateofcss.com/en-US/features/) can help.
+- Standard/specification for this feature.
+- A list of tests on wpt.fyi which will be used to score progress towards interoperability on the feature.

+#### Investigation efforts

+If an area doesn't have a good spec and test suite it's not possible to use wpt.fyi test results to judge progress.
+Instead, some other work is needed to bring the area to state where test results can be used.

+The following information should be provided in a proposal:

 - Is this area a problem for web developers?
 For example, survey data and browser bug counts can help.
 - Is this area a problem for users?

-A proposals template will be created to help with this.
+- How widely used is this feature?
+For example, [use counters](https://www.chromestatus.com/metrics/feature/popularity), [HTTP Archive](https://httparchive.org/) and [State of CSS](https://2021.stateofcss.com/en-US/features/) can help.
+- Standard/specification for this feature, if any.
+- A list of tasks which should be completed as part of the effort.
+This could be producing a report for a working group, a list of spec bugs which should be resolved, or tests/infrastructure which need to be created.
+A completed investigation effort should unblock the feature for inclusion as a regular focus area in the future.

 ### Proposal selection